agtonomy/trellis/README.md

 1. Service Client - for initiating remote procedures
 1. Service Server - for providing remotely callable procedures
 1. Timer - for invoking callbacks at fixed time intervals
+1. MessageConsumer - for receiving messages from many publishers in a thread-safe way with minimal boilerplate

 ### Services (RPC)
-Services are implemented using protobuf's RPC syntax, which declares a method name, input message type, and output message type.
+Services are implemented using Protobuf's RPC syntax, which declares a method name, input message type, and output message type.
 See `examples` for more detail.

 ## Threading
 eCAL's threading model is documented here: https://continental.github.io/ecal/advanced/threading_model.html

 ### Single-threaded approach
-Trellis aims to hide eCAL's threading from the user by invoking all user callbacks from a single event-loop thread (managed by asio).
+Trellis aims to hide eCAL's threading from the user by invoking all user callbacks from a single event-loop thread, which is managed by [Asio](https://think-async.com/Asio/).

 This means that user callbacks provided to Trellis should all get called on the same thread.
-This removes the burden on the application developer from dealing with threading issues such as data access synchronization.
+This removes the burden on the application developer from dealing with thread-safety.

-#### ASIO
-Trellis creates an event loop managed by `asio` to eventually handle all user callbacks.

 At the time of writing the `MessageConsumer` and `Timer` callbacks are invoked on the event loop.

+## Bazel
+Trellis is built on Google's [Bazel](https://bazel.build/) build system.

 ## Examples
 See `examples` directory for some code examples for publishing, subscribing, calling